-71 1 80 20 Inpatient/Resident/Client Registration
+71 1 80 20 Service Recipient Registration

-The Functional Centre pertaining to the provision of the service which schedules the admission of inpatients/residents/clients; receives, collects, and documents inpatient/resident/client information, and assigns inpatients/residents/clients to appropriate service.
-Includes preparation of daily census summary, and recording of inpatient/resident/client movement statistics.
-Excludes service recipient transport services and decentralized registration

-(Ambulatory Care Services), when registration is carried out by Ambulatory Care Services personnel.
+The functional centre pertaining to the provision of the service that schedules the admission of service recipients; receives, collects and documents service recipient information and assigns service recipient to the appropriate service.
+Includes preparation of daily census summary and recording of inpatient/resident/client movement statistics.
+Excludes service recipient transport services and decentralized registration (ambulatory care services), when registration is carried out by ambulatory care services personnel.